cloudcake/laravel-approval/docs/README.md

 ## Register the service provider

-This package makes use of Laravel's auto-discovery of service providers.
+This package makes use of Laravel's auto-discovery.
 If you are an using earlier version of Laravel (&lt; 5.4) you will need to manually register the service provider.

 Add `Approval\ApprovalServiceProvider::class` to the `providers` array in `config/app.php`.